EmilHvitfeldt/smltar/docs/06_ml_regression.md

 <p class="caption">(\#fig:ngramrmse)Comparing model performance for predicting the year of Supreme Court opinions with three different degrees of n-grams</p>
 </div>

 Each of these models was trained with `max_tokens = 1e3`, i.e., including only the top 1000 tokens for each tokenization strategy.
-Holding the number of tokens constant, using bigrams plus unigrams performs best for this corpus of Supreme Court opinions.
-The performance gain in moving from unigrams to unigrams plus bigrams is significant, but adding in trigrams doesn't change the situation as much.
+Holding the number of tokens constant, using unigrams alone performs best for this corpus of Supreme Court opinions.
+To be able to incorporate the more complex information in bigrams or trigrams, we would need to increase the number of tokens in the model considerably.

-Keep in mind that adding n-grams is computationally expensive, especially compared to the improvement in model performance gained.
+Keep in mind that adding n-grams is computationally expensive to start with, especially compared to the typical improvement in model performance gained.
 We can benchmark the whole model workflow, including preprocessing and modeling.
-Using bigrams plus unigrams takes more than twice as long to train than only unigrams, and adding in trigrams as well takes almost five times as long as training on unigrams alone.
+Using bigrams plus unigrams takes more than twice as long to train than only unigrams (number of tokens held constant), and adding in trigrams as well takes almost five times as long as training on unigrams alone.

 ## Case study: lemmatization {#mlregressionlemmatization}